By Steve Levine

 Pre-Qualify Here

-Together with the K.G.M. verdict, the MDL 3047 docket, the school district claims, and active lawsuits from attorneys general in 41+ states, the legal pressure on social media companies from both private plaintiffs and government entities is at an all-time high heading into the summer 2026 federal bellwether trials.
+Together with the K.G.M. verdict, the MDL 3047 docket, the school district claims, and active lawsuits from attorneys general in 41+ states, the legal pressure on social media companies from both private plaintiffs and government entities remains at an all-time high heading into the Tucson Unified bellwether, tentatively set for January 2027.

 Case: KGM v.
 Meta Platforms, Inc. & YouTube LLC